 DIMINISHED VALUE CLAIMS ATTORNEYS IN ALEXANDRIA, VIRGINIA

 If you have been in a car accident in Virginia that was not your fault, you may have a claim for Diminished Value - separate from any injury claim.
-Not all vehicles have diminished values - it is usually found with:
+Not all vehicles have diminished values - it is usually found in cases involving:

 rare or unique vehicles, such as sports cars, Tesla's or other electric vehicles

-Insurance companies have no duty to tell you that you have this claim, and if you don’t bring it up, they will let it pass!
+Insurance companies have no duty to tell you that you have this claim, and if you don’t bring it up, they will let it pass - and if you sign a release for money, you may waive this claim!!!
+Do not sign anything until you speak to an attorney.

 These claims are pursued against the tortfeasor’s or at-fault party’s, insurance company such as GEICO, Progressive, Allstate, State Farm and others.
 Occasionally, your claim may be handled by your own insurance company, if the case involves an uninsured motor vehicle.